What is System of Care?

 The Child and Family Team is an essential part of System of Care.
 The Child and Family Team meets regularly (often monthly) to focus on creating and maintaining positive progress of the child.
 The team members are selected by the child and family.
 It is often made up of professionals, family members, friends and community supports who are committed to supporting the goals of the child and family.
 During the meeting, the team updates and monitors the progress of a treatment plan and reviews goals related to the child’s behavioral health services and overall family well-being.

 Care Review is a time for a person or family to meet with community and agency representatives and discuss their needs and wishes across multiple areas including: mental and physical health, housing, transportation, legal, financial, educational, vocational, social and spiritual needs.
 The members of the team are invited by the Care Review facilitator, and participants are welcome to bring whomever they want.
 The Care Review team will assist with brainstorming and creating a plan to access resources in the community.
 Often, these teams come up with ideas that an individual provider or case manager have not been able to identify or coordinate on their own.
-The process is very much tailored around the specific needs of the consumer.
+The process is very much tailored around the specific needs of the individual.
 The Care Review differs from a CFT in that it is not a regularly scheduled meeting and it is best used when a person feels “stuck” in their treatment.

 Please note that without the informed and willing participation of the individual seeking assistance (and/or their guardians), there cannot be a Care Review.
 Therefore, it is the responsibility of the person completing the application with the participant to explain the purpose of Care Review to them and ensure they want to participate.
-Access our Care Review brochure.

 To schedule a Care Review please complete the referral form and submit it to the appropriate Care Review Coordinator.
 If you are completing it for someone else, please review the completed form with them before submitting it.
 If you have any questions, contact the appropriate Coordinator listed below: